Disease Guide ·IBD ·2026

 IBD in Cats - symptoms, vet costs & insurance

 Inflammatory bowel disease (IBD) diagnosis costs $500-$1,500 and ongoing treatment runs $50-$200/month.
-IBD is a chronic condition where inflammatory cells infiltrate the walls of the gastrointestinal tract.
-It causes persistent vomiting, diarrhea, and weight loss.
-While IBD is manageable, it requires lifelong dietary and medical management.
+IBD is chronic inflammation of the gastrointestinal tract causing persistent vomiting, diarrhea, and weight loss.
+It requires lifelong dietary and medical management.

 IBD - vet costs and insurance